JoschanUK/leavetracker/README.md

 # Introduction
-Leave Tracking System is a application which automate and help the organisation to keep track of the staff annual leave and sick leave.
+Leave Tracking System is an application which automate and help the organisation to keep track of the staff annual leave and sick leave.
 The application system is able to create new record according to job grade, create new annual leave, email the outstanding balance to staff and is able to delete the record when the staff leave the organisation.
 It is a system that is linked to a google sheets which keeps track of the information.

 ![alt text](images/security.jpg)